 In accordance with §112.313, Florida Statutes, and pertinent opinions of the Florida Commission on Ethics, voting Committee members and any business entities in which such members have a direct financial interest will not do business with the district during such members' terms.
-If it is determined that a voting Committee member has a conflict of interest, then an exception can be submitted from the Committee, through the Office of Internal Audit, for consideration of approval or removal by a majority vote of the School Board
+If it is determined that a voting Committee member has a conflict of interest. then an exception can be submitted from the Committee, for consideration of approval or removal by the majority vote of the School Board.